This is the multi-page printable view of this section. Click here to print.

 2) From your Palo Alto Networks Next Generation Firewall:

-4) From the Samurai application:
+4) From the SamurAI Portal:

 Connectivity Requirements